aerospike/backup-go/README.md

 		panic(err)
 	}

-	// use backupHandler.Wait() to wait for the job to finish or fail err = backupHandler.Wait()
+	// Use backupHandler.Wait(ctx) to wait for the job to finish or fail.
+	// You can use different context here, and if it is canceled
+	// backupClient.Backup(ctx, backupCfg, writers) context will be cancelled too. err = backupHandler.Wait(ctx)
 	if err != nil {
 		log.Printf("Backup failed: %v", err)
 	}